tesla1618/Inizia/README.md

 ## Getting Started

-To get started with SeatFinder, follow these steps:
+To get started with Inizia, follow these steps:

 ### Prerequisites